emory-libraries/eulfedora/README.rst

 **eulfedora.models.DigitalObject**, which provide a more abstract, object-oriented, and Pythonic way of interacting with a Fedora Repository or with individual objects and datastreams.
+**eulfedora.indexdata.views**, which provides an optional generic webservice that returns data on fedora objects in JSON form.
+Useful for updating an index.

 When used with `Django <https://www.djangoproject.com/>`_, **eulfedora** can pull the Repository connection configuration from